scalameta/metals/docs/editors/overview.md

 - **Expression type**: shows the non-generic type of the highlighted expression.
-- **Symbol signature**: shows the generic signature of symbol under the cursor along with it's docstring, if available.
+- **Symbol signature**: shows the generic signature of symbol under the cursor along with its docstring, if available.

 ## Signature help (aka. parameter hints)